Top 8 Hudson Valley Ski Areas

 Night skiing, racing program for six through 19; childcare, midweek specials for adults with childcare (lift ticket and lesson a steal at around $45); cafeteria; snowsports school, including six-week seasonal programs with afterschool hours

-For a few days back in September, it seemed that Thunder Ridge may be no more.
+For a few days, it seemed that Thunder Ridge may be no more.
 A local newspaper reported that longtime operators Mary and Robert Conklin, who have run the small but popular operation since 1995, were looking to retire.
-But luckily, just days later Putnam County National Bank, which owns the facility, came to the rescue and promised to keep Thunder Ridge open.
+But luckily, days later Putnam County National Bank, which owns the facility, came to the rescue and promised to keep Thunder Ridge open.
 The collective sigh of relief could be heard throughout the hills of eastern Putnam County.
 And no wonder: Not only did the ski area employ hundreds of people each winter, but generations of locals — mostly from Connecticut, Westchester, Putnam, and Dutchess — have learned to ski at the facility, which is conveniently located right off of I-84.
 (Non skiers take note: The Danbury Mall is only 30 minutes away.)
 From the glass atrium at the baselodge, you can see almost the entire mountain, which has also been a mecca for many high school ski teams.
-Lots of people take advantage of Metro North getaway package deals on weekends and holidays; Thunder Ridge runs a shuttle van from the Patterson train station (on the Harlem line).

 # of lifts: 8